-- Connect a device with HDMI support to the HDMI-Out port BEFORE attempting to play audio/video sources through the device. - To play audio sources through your external display's (TV or LCD) speakers you will need to go to the audio configuration control panel on the display and configure the audio input accordingly (see your display device manual).
+- Connect a device with HDMI support to the HDMI-Out port BEFORE attempting to play audio/video sources through the device. - Under certain conditions, if the HDMI cable is disconnected, the default audio playback device will not revert to speakers until the computer is restarted (if you do not wish to restart the computer then go to the Sound control panel and select Speakers as the default audio playback device).